2002 Winter Olympics opening ceremony: Proceedings

-The beauty of the Utah landscape was showcased as huge puppets of native Utah animals, including a 15-foot-long bison and the American bald eagle (the national bird and animal of the U.S.), entered the stadium, as well as dancing pioneer settlers as two trains came together on, symbolizing the US railroad industry which was beneficial to Utah's economy beginning in the 1860s, as well as economically linking the Western U.S. and the Eastern U.S. At the end of this segment, the performers unfurled a giant quilt that covered the entire stadium floor with the 2002 Winter Olympics logo in the center.
+The beauty of the Utah landscape was showcased as huge puppets of native Utah animals, including a 15 ft long bison and the American bald eagle (the national bird and animal of the U.S.), entered the stadium, as well as dancing pioneer settlers as two trains came together on, symbolizing the US railroad industry which was beneficial to Utah's economy beginning in the 1860s, as well as economically linking the Western U.S. and the Eastern U.S. At the end of this segment, the performers unfurled a giant quilt that covered the entire stadium floor with the 2002 Winter Olympics logo in the center.
 Two figure skaters, Olympians Kristi Yamaguchi, Jozef Sabovcik (the fire within), and Scott Hamilton performed on the oversized ice rink to the song "Gold" by Linda Eder.
 Other notable skaters included a young local skater and Beatrisa Liang as younger versions of Kristi Yamaguchi's character.

 The ceremonies were choreographed and rehearsals led by Sarah Kawahara.
 Sarah won an Emmy for her work in both the opening and closing ceremonies for the Games.
 Performers were auditioned and put in over 150 hours of practice on the weekends leading up to the Games.
 Practices were held at both Steiner Ice Arena and on the official venue ice.
 The main child of light was played by Ryne Sanborn, a young local hockey player who was in the seventh grade at the time of the ceremonies.
 Sanborn later went on to co-star in the Salt Lake City-based musical trilogy, High School Musical.

 After speeches by Jacques Rogge, President of the IOC and Mitt Romney, the CEO of the Salt Lake Organizing Committee, U.S. President George W. Bush, standing with the U.S. Olympic athletes, formally opened the Games, saying so on "behalf of a proud, determined, and grateful nation", due to the U.S. still recovering from the 9/11 attacks half of a year earlier.
 The Olympic flame, which had traveled 13500 mi was carried into the stadium by figure skaters Dorothy Hamill and Dick Button.
 They passed it to other pairs U.S. Olympians, who either ran or skated their short relay.
 Alpine skier Picabo Street and hockey player Cammi Granato carried it up the steps to the towering torch where they were met by Mike Eruzione, captain of the "Miracle on Ice" hockey team that won the Olympic gold medal in 1980.
 Eruzione summoned the other members of the team, who together lit the Olympic torch.
-The Opening Ceremony would win seven Emmy Awards.
+The opening ceremony would win seven Emmy Awards.